nubomedia/developer-guidelines/docs/paas/paas-gui.md

 ## Create an Application

 In order to deploy your application on NUBOMEDIA PaaS, it is important that you followed the previous steps provided in the [Guidelines on Building Application](paas-introduction.md) in order to understand how to create an application for NUBOMEDIA.
 If you made all the steps required, you should get at the end a URL of a Git repository where your Dockerfile is contained.
-See [sample example] (https://github.com/nubomedia/nubomedia-magic-mirror).
+See [sample example](https://github.com/nubomedia/nubomedia-magic-mirror).

 Once you have all files assembled, the *Create App* View on the PaaS Manager GUI provides you two options to create your application: a *Form* view and *JSON* view.
 Here the *Form* view is what you wish to use.
 You can build a *JSON* template of your application following the tutorial [here](paas-api.md) in section Create Application.
 Once you have the *JSON* file, you can submit it via the GUI.